Oskar2133123/cursor-ide-setup/README.md

 ```
 </details>

-**NOTE**: I have noticed that Cursor does not always follow these rules, but most of the time it does.
-So just be on the lookup for the times Cursor gets ... creative.
+**NOTE**: I have noticed that Cursor does not always follow these rules, but it does most of the time.
+So just be on the lookout for the times Cursor gets creative.

 ## Project Specs File

-Cursors AI Agent cannot edit Cursor User Rules, but it can make changes to a local project file.
-Knowing this, let's create a new file that gives Cursor a bit more context into our project.
+The Cursor AI Agent cannot edit Cursor User Rules, but can change a local project file.
+Knowing this, let's create a new file that gives Cursor more context for our project.

-In the **User Rules** section above, you might have seen mention of a file named `project-specs.md`.
-This is a custom file we are creating in the root of our project to help provide the missing context the AI can use to help make better decisions.
+In the **User Rules** section above, you might have seen a file named `project-specs.md` mentioned.
+This custom file we are creating in the root of our project helps provide the missing context that the AI can use to help make better decisions.

-When leveraging AI within Cursor, it has limited context about your project, which can make it difficult for AI to make the correct choices.
-We can assist Cursors AI Agent by providing it additional context.
+When leveraging AI within Cursor, your project's context is limited, making it difficult for AI to make the correct choices.
+We can assist the Cursor AI Agent by providing additional context.

 There are four main sections we can provide in this document that will go a long way towards helping Cursor know a bit more about our project: